christopher-serrano/movie-list-test-app/README.md

 # YAMLA - Yet Another Movie List App

-This is a simple Android application that queries a list of movies from a custom [API](https://my.api.mockaroo.com/movies.json?key=cb03b960) and shows their details
+This is a simple Android application that queries a list of movies from a custom [API](https://my.api.mockaroo.com/movies.json?key=cb03b960) and shows their details.

 ## Project Characteristics